Merkel hopes China-U.S. trade problems will be over soon

-BEIJING (Reuters) - German Chancellor Angela Merkel said at the start of a visit to Beijing on Friday that the China-U.S. trade war affects the whole world and that she hopes it will be resolved soon.
+BEIJING (Reuters) - German Chancellor Angela Merkel said at the start of a visit to Beijing on Friday that the China-U.S. trade war was affecting the whole world and she hoped it would be resolved soon.

-Germany’s firms have been caught in the crossfire of a U.S.-China trade conflict, its economy contracted on weaker exports in the second quarter, and leading economists say it is facing a recession.
+Germany’s firms have been caught in the crossfire of a U.S.-China trade conflict, its economy - Europe’s largest - contracted on weaker exports in the second quarter, and leading economists say it is facing a recession, especially after weak industrial data published this week.

 But while U.S. President Donald Trump has pressed American companies to look at ways to close their Chinese operations and make more of their products at home, Merkel wants to start a new phase in the European Union’s relations with China.